Tag: Stephen J Lipson (Page 2 of 3)

 21st October 2015

-RALF DÖRPER Interview
+RALF DÖRPER: The PROPAGANDA Interview

 PROPAGANDA release a compilation of their best known material from their time on ZTT, the erstwhile label run by producer Trevor Horn, his wife Jill Sinclair and conceptualist Paul Morley that also gave the world FRANKIE GOES TO HOLLYWOOD and THE ART OF NOISE.